Just a few of the many monuments

 The cemetery was designed to be interdenominational, the first burial was Joseph Levi, a Jewish jeweller and the first Christian interment was Elizabeth Miles, the stepmother of George Mylne.

-Around 50,000 burials have taken place at the Necropolis and many of the 3,500 tombs were built to up to 14 feet in depth.
+Around 50,000 burials have taken place at the Necropolis and many of the 3,500 tombs were built up to 14 feet in depth.
 Many of the ornate tombs hold complete families but other edifices on the site are monuments to those who died elsewhere, many of them overseas.

 There are a number of particularly striking monuments; the tallest for example is the 58 ft Doric column plus statue, a memorial to John Knox, who may be buried in an ancient cemetery, now covered over, near St Giles’ Cathedral in Edinburgh.